simply-nicky/pyrost/docs/tutorials/diatom.rst

 For the speckle tracking update you've got two options to choose from:

-    * :func:`pyrost.SpeckleTracking.iter_update` : performs the iterative reference image
+    * :func:`pyrost.SpeckleTracking.train` : performs the iterative reference image
       and pixel mapping updates with the constant kernel bandwidths for the reference image estimator (`h0`).

-    * :func:`pyrost.SpeckleTracking.iter_update_gd` : does ditto, but updates the bandwidth
+    * :func:`pyrost.SpeckleTracking.train_adapt` : does ditto, but updates the bandwidth
-      value for the reference image estimator at each iteration by the help of gradient descent to attain the minimal mean-squared-error value.
+      value for the reference image estimator at each iteration by the help of the BFGS method to attain the minimal error value.

 .. note:: You should pay outmost attention to choosing the right kernel bandwidth of the
     reference image estimator (`h0` in :func:`pyrost.SpeckleTracking.update_reference`).
 Essentially it